FreeRADIUS/wiki.freeradius.org/guide/eap-sim.md

 When the supplicant receives the Challenge packet, it feeds RAND into the same algorithm as used on the AuC, and then feeds to results of that algorithm into the method specific KDF.
 The supplicant uses the ``K_aut`` value from the KDF it ran locally to generate its own HMAC digest and compares that to the one received from the AS.
 If the MACs match, it proves to the supplicant that the challenge packet was not tampered with and that the AS has an identical authentication vector to the one generated locally.

-The supplicant then constructs its challenge response, encapsulates it in an EAP-Response, and generates another HMAC over the packet.
-In the case of EAP-SIM the key used for the HMAC, is the concatenation of
+The supplicant then constructs its challenge response, encapsulates it in an EAP-Response, and generates another HMAC over the packet, the supplicant then sends the challenge response to the AS.

+The AS validates the response and sends an EAP-Success/EAP-Failure depending on the outcome of the validation.
+These EAP-Methods also generate keying material used to encrypt the network session.
+With RADIUS/802.1X these keys are distributed to the NAS by the AS in the RADIUS MPPE Key attributes sent with the EAP-Success, and derived by the supplicant locally.

 ## Which method should I use?

-In terms of security (key sizes, strength of authentication, MITM attack prevention), EAP-SIM is the weakest, and EAP-AKA' is the strongest.
+In terms of security (key sizes, the strength of authentication, MITM attack prevention), EAP-SIM is the weakest, and EAP-AKA' is the strongest.

 EAP-SIM should only be used with legacy 2G AuC that can only generate GSM authentication vectors.
 EAP-AKA should only be used where the supplicant does not support EAP-AKA'.

+### Advantages of EAP-SIM
+- Easy to test locally as vectors can be generated and re-used
+- Works with all SIM cards.

+### Advantages of EAP-AKA over EAP-SIM
+- Can optionally protect the identity negotiation portion of the exchange with a Checkcode (a digest of all identity packets).
+- Stronger authentication and ciphering keys.
+- AuC->Supplicant authentication
+- Authentication vector re-use prevention with SQN.

+### Advantages of EAP-AKA' over EAP-AKA
+- Stronger MAC digest (SHA-256[0..15] instead of SHA1).
+- Stronger Checkcode digest (SHA-256 instead of SHA1).
+- Stronger KDF (SHA-256 digest instead of SHA1).
+- Network ID binding.
+Network ID is rolled into derived CK', IK' keys to prevent KDF output to prevent Network/SSID spoofing.

 ## Testing
 In practical terms, the best ways to develop an EAP-SIM/EAP-AKA['] service and perform testing, is to get eapol_test working with a smart card reader or to use eapol_test's virtual usim functionality.
 This lets you run the entire EAP-SIM/EAP-AKA protocol against a smart card, with no phones or access points needed.